Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       The target client is DASH.js and an end-to-end latency of 3500 ms is targeted.

       This example DASH reference workflow uses DASH Ingest that does not employ encryption and timed metadata and uses CMAF formatting.
-This exploits the synergies between the two interfaces defined in this document hence the ingest between FFMPEG and the origin server can implement both interfaces simultaneously.
+This exploits the synergies between the two interfaces defined in this document hence the ingest between FFMPEG and the origin server may implement both interfaces simultaneously.

-      To receive the stream as a CMAF ingest for re-packaging the following steps can be applied.
+      To receive the stream as a CMAF ingest for re-packaging at the origin the following steps can be applied.

       1. ignore the DASH Manifest
       2. ignore the segment names, only look at the relative path to identify the stream names